Adnyamathanha language: First dictionary (2020)

 The linguist Bernhard Schebeck travelled to the Nepabunna region in the 1970s, and wrote An Adnyamathanha-English Research Dictionary in 2000, which was "For private, or internal, use only – not for publication".
 Dorothy Tunbridge, a linguist from Canberra and author of Flinders Ranges Dreaming visited the area in the 1980s.
 Both contributed much to knowledge of the language, but neither recorded all of the words that were known to local speakers.

 In November 2020 the first-ever bilingual Adnyamathanha/English dictionary and grammar was published, with translations from and to each language.
 Compiled by Terrence Coulthard and his wife Josephine, the 400-page Adnyamathanha Culture Guide and Language Book includes descriptions of cultural practices, songlines (muda), the Adnyamathanha kinship system and social history.
 Terrence, an Adnyamathanha speaker, had been collecting information on the culture and language for 40 years, building on the earlier work by Schebeck and Tunbridge.
 Linguists and others from the University of Adelaide's Mobile Language Team helped the couple to finalise work on the book in the 18 months to two years before publication.

 The Coulthards run Iga Warta, a cultural tourism enterprise, located near Nepabunna in the Gammon Ranges, the site of a mission where Terrence grew up.
-Iga Warta means "native orange", named by 19th-century English botanist John Lindley as Capparis mitchelii.
+Iga Warta means "native orange", named by 19th-century English botanist John Lindley as Capparis mitchellii.